JonathanRaiman/ObjectLM/README.md

 	String base_path = "saves/current_model";
 	ObjectLM model = load_saved_python_model(base_path);

 And the model will then be parametrized as the Python one.
-In this directory a `__dict__.txt` file includes the parameters, a `__vocab__.gz` file holds the vocabulary mapping, and a `parameters.mat` Matlab matrix file holds the saved parameters.
+In this directory a `__dict__.txt` file includes the parameters, a `__vocab__.gz` file holds the vocabulary mapping, and a `parameters.mat` Matlab matrix file holds the saved parameters, and `__objects__.gz` holds the mapping between some unique string id for objects and their vector.